 Garlic is a superstar in the kitchen; it can transform a meal with its complex flavor.

 Garlic does more than spice up your meals (and chase away the undead).
-This aromatic bulb has been used for thousands of years to promote immunity, support cardiovascular health, and enhance detoxification.
+This aromatic bulb has been used for thousands of years to promote immune health, support cardiovascular health, and enhance detoxification.

 Garlic (Allium sativum) is a bulbous plant related to onions, chives, leeks, and scallions.
 It grows underground, and each bulb has roughly 10–20 segments or cloves.